-FIP 120 Intro to Fire Protection 3 0 0 3 Prerequisite: None Corequisite: None able to demonstrate a broad understanding of the fire protection field.
+FIP 120 Intro to Fire Protection 3 0 0 3 Prerequisite: None Corequisite: None

+This course provides an overview of the history, development, methods, systems, and regulations as they apply to the fire protection field.
+Topics include history, evolution, statistics, suppression, organizations, careers, curriculum, and other related topics.
+Upon completion, students should be able to demonstrate a broad understanding of the fire protection field.
 This course is also available through the Virtual Learning Community (VLC).
 (F.)

-This course provides an overview of the development, methods, systems, and regulations that apply to the fire protection field.
-Topics include history, evolution, statistics, suppression, organizations, careers, curriculum, and related subjects.
-Upon completion, students should be